 - If you don't know the answer to a question, be honest.
 Today’s scope of technical abilities is pretty much endless and you'll probably be quizzed on your knowledge regarding a whole host of different programmes.
 Don’t lie or try to embellish your skills.
 Be honest, as you may be asked to prove them.
 Interviewers are not just looking for which boxes you tick but want to know where your basic abilities lie and where your base of knowledge can be built upon.
 It’s OK to say no if you’re not sure, but absolutely remember to express interest and willingness to adapt and increase your skill base.

 - Be honest on your application.
 Technical interviews test your ability at working with a specific program or system.
 Do not say you are comfortable using a particular programme or coding language, if you’re not, as you will only be found out – which is far worse for everyone involved.
 Need more interview tips?

-Browse the latest technology IT and software development graduate programmes to get started.
+Take a look at our list of the latest technology IT and software development graduate opportunities.